hwayne/learntla-v2/docs/intermediate/action-properties.rst

 So remember how way back I said that `strings must use double quotes <string>`?
 That's because single quotes have a special role in TLA+!
 In any given step, ``x'`` is the value of x at the *end of the step*, and what it starts as in the *next* step. ``[](x' >= x)``, then, is "it is always true that the *next value of x* is larger than x".

+.. tip:: you can use primed operators in the `trace explorer`.
+It'll show you the value of the expression in the next step.

 .. index:: UNCHANGED

 But that's not (yet) a valid TLA+ property.
 Consider the slightly different property ``[](x' = x + 1)``: "x always increases by exactly one".
 What happens if we insert a `stutter step <stuttering>`?
 Then x doesn't change at all, which means that the property is false.
 But by the definition of TLA+, we can *always* insert a stutter step anywhere.
 So this property is *trivially* false.
 The more interesting property we actually wanted to check was ``[](x' # x => x' + 1)``.
 Alternatively, we can write this as ``x' > x \/ UNCHANGED x``.